 There is one more problem we must address.
 It relates to something we’ve begun discussing already - how can we report on ranking positions where the said position no longer determines visibility?

-After all, as we’ve established already, your page, in spite of technically ranking on position 1 might appear below the fold.
+As we’ve established already, your page might appear below the fold in spite of technically ranking on position 1.
 At the same time, another organic listing further down the page might be getting more clicks just because it occupies a larger real estate.

 What's an SEO to do?

 Well, we’ve been working hard at identifying the best way to report on rankings today, and found the solution in Visibility Share.

 Visibility Share replaces monitoring rankings by the domain’s position on the list of organic listings with evaluating how much real estate it takes on the SERPs page.